CollapseRider69/GACRC/README.md

 ## Notes

 This repository is intended for reproducibility and inspection of the analysis pipeline only.
-No causal or physical interpretation is implied by the code itself; interpretation is discussed in the accompanying paper.
+The included diagnostics provide multiple complementary views of the same residual data but do not imply causal interpretation.
+Physical context and interpretation are discussed exclusively in the accompanying paper.